omargammoh/pylog485/README.md

 * You are forced to work with RS485 sensors, you have less choices of sensors
-* they consumer more power.
+* They consumer more power.
-* they are slightly more expensive, for example:
+* They are slightly more expensive, for example:
     * the imt solar RS485 sensor (Si-RS485-TC-T, 319,00 €) costs 50 euros more than its analogue equivalent (Si-420TC-T, 269,00 €)     ,
-    * the kipp&zonen RS485 pyranometer (SMP 11, 1.995,00€) costs 100 euros more that its analogue equivalent (CMP11 1.895,00€)
+    * the kipp&zonen RS485 pyranometer (SMP 11, 1.995,00€) costs 100 euros more that its analogue equivalent (CMP11 1.895,00 €)
     * However, it is possible to connect to analogue devices by using analogue to digital converters (I havent yet worked on this)
 * Needs more power: about 1.5W for raspberry-pi, and 0.5W/sensor, which is much more than an expensive data logger, so you cannot rely on batteries only, you need a power supply or a small PV system
-* Not industrial quality: if you cannot tolerate any hours of missing data, then this might be a problem, I haven't yet heavily tested it, however, I have had the device connected and running for few days now without any problems
+* Not industrial quality: if you cannot tolerate any hours of missing data, then this might be a problem, I haven't yet heavily tested it, however, I have had the device connected and running for few weeks now without any problems.

 # Setting it up #
+note: the steps below summarize the steps i took to set it up, there are other ways to do these steps.
+If you have better ways of implementing certain steps please share them with us!
 * prepare the SD card as described in the section below
 * make sure the RS458 sensors do not have conflicting addresses
 * connect wires